sobaba-12/sim_and_scat/_build/molecular_dynamics/intro.md

 interact_link: content/molecular_dynamics/intro.ipynb
 title: 'Molecular dynamics'
 prev_page:
-  url: /parameterisation/intro
+  url: /parameterisation/mixing_rules
-  title: 'Parameterisation'
+  title: 'Mixing rules'
 next_page:
-  url: /important_considerations/intro
+  url: /molecular_dynamics/build_an_md
-  title: 'Important considerations'
+  title: 'Build an MD simulation'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

 # Molecular Dynamics

-## Overview

-**Questions**
-- How does a molecular dynamics algorithm work?

-**Objectives**
-- Develop an understanding of the fundamentals of molecular dynamics
-- Construct a simple one-dimensional MD simulation from scratch

 Now that we have introduced the classical potential models, and how these models are obtained, we can start to look at the dynamics of the system.